goharbor/terraform-provider-harbor/docs/resources/robot_account.md

-    pull    = permission to pull from docker registry push    = permission to push to docker registry create  = permission to created helm charts read    = permision to read helm charts
+    pull    = permission to pull from docker registry push    = permission to push to docker registry create  = permission to created helm charts read    = permission to read helm charts
     ```

 ## Attributes Reference
-In addition to all argument, the folloing attributes are exported:
+In addition to all argument, the following attributes are exported:

 * **token** - The token of the robot account.